KerisBilah/Building/system/planning/- Actions/Questions/25-04-02-questions.md

 # Response to  25-04-01 Questions
 ## 1. Constraint-Resolved Configurations as Propositions

-This is a critical move: rather than mapping raw fuzzy memberships into probabilities (which would indeed be incoherent or trivializing), you're waiting until local constraint satisfaction yields a well-formed semantic configuration.
+This is a critical move: rather than mapping raw fuzzy memberships into probabilities (which would indeed be incoherent or trivialising), you're waiting until local constraint satisfaction yields a well-formed semantic configuration.
 At that point, you're no longer in the domain of "this thing is 0.6 green"—you're in the domain of "this is a configuration in which X implies Y under Z conditions."
 This:
 Preserves fuzziness where it belongs—in early, pre-inferential representation, Allows probabilities to operate over qualitatively richer objects, i.e., configurations-as-propositions,